mozack/vdjer/README.md

 ## Usage:

 V'DJer operates on paired end reads.
 Single end reads are not currently supported.
-When mapping with STAR unmapped reads must be included in the BAM file (this is not STAR's default behavior).
+When mapping with STAR, unmapped reads must be included in the BAM file (this is not STAR's default behavior).
 Include the unmapped reads using the following param:

 ```--outSAMunmapped Within```

+Be sure to sort and index the BAM file.

 The following runs vdjer on the input star.sort.bam file with vdj_contigs.fa
 generated in the current working directory and read alignments written to vdjer.sam: